GoogleCloudPlatform/PerfKitBenchmarker/README.md

 * Add new providers (e.g.: `--cloud=<new provider>`)
 * etc.

 Even with lots of comments we make to support more detailed documention.
-You will find the documatation we have on the [wiki](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki).
+You will find the documentation we have on the [wiki](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki).
 Missing documentation you want?
 Start a page and/or open an [issue](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/issues) to get it added.

 Integration Testing
 ===================